 Nashville, as it did all series, had plenty of good chances against Smith.
-Even forwards Alexander Radulov and Andrei Kostitsyn back from two-game suspensions, the Predators couldn't find a way to capitalize, hitting the post at least three times and managing one goal despite outshooting the Coyotes 33-17.
+Even with forwards Alexander Radulov and Andrei Kostitsyn back from two-game suspensions, the Predators couldn’t find a way to capitalize, hitting the post at least three times and managing one goal despite outshooting the Coyotes 33-17.

 The loss knocks Nashville out of the playoffs in the conference semifinals for the second straight season.